bahmutov/todo-graphql-example/README.md

 We delete all items in the [delete-spec.js](./cypress/integration/delete-spec.js) test.
 First we query all todo items, then delete them one by one.

+We can import the list of items from a fixture file [cypress/fixtures/three.json](./cypress/fixtures/three.json) and create a dynamic test for each item, see the spec file [dynamic-spec.js](./cypress/integration/dynamic-spec.js).

 ## App

 Start server with `npm start`.
 You can find GraphQL playground at `http://localhost:3000`